Data Scientist

 What We Offer

-• Diverse and internationally distributed team: joining our team means becoming part of a large, global community with people of more than 90 nationalities.
+• Diverse and internationally distributed team – joining our team means becoming part of a large, global community with people of more than 90 nationalities

-• Competitive benefits tailored to location
+• Competitive benefits – tailored to align with your unique location

-We are an equal opportunity employer.
-You are welcome at DeepL for who you are—we appreciate authenticity here.
+You are welcome at DeepL for who you are – we appreciate authenticity here.
+Our product is for everyone, and so is our workplace.
 The more voices we have represented and amplified in our business, the more we will all succeed, contribute, and think forward.
 So bring us your personal experience, your perspectives, and your background.
+It’s in our diversity that we will find the power to break down language barriers in the world.

 #J-18808-Ljbffr